Alcohol Lied to Me: The Intelligent Escape from Alcohol Addiction

 Many people find this concept tricky to take on board initially because we are conditioned to see alcohol not as a poison but merely a harmless social pleasantry.
 So, for the sake of argument, let’s replace the poison used in this argument with a different toxin, hydrogen cyanide for example.
 Imagine how illogical it would be to try and defend cyanide consumption!

 Attractively packaged poison

-We talk of these ‘normal’ and ‘social drinkers’, the people who can consume alcohol at parties and social occasions but don’t appear to be dependent on it to remain functional.
+We talk of these ‘normal’ and ‘social drinkers’, the people who can consume alcohol at parties and social occasions but don’t appear dependent on it to remain functional.
 Of course, even the most hardened alcoholic at some point was what we would describe as a ‘social drinker’; before the mousetrap of alcoholism snapped closed on them, they were considered just as normal as the next guy.

 The poor problem drinkers looked at them and wondered why they couldn’t drink for fun, just like them.

-And so the cycle of addiction continues; social drinkers slowly become alcohol dependent problem drinkers, and instantly in the eyes of society they stop being ‘normal’ and become weak-willed, pitifully sad people who, for some reason, can’t consume an addictive toxin and stay in control of it.
+And so the cycle of addiction continues; social drinkers slowly become alcohol-dependent problem drinkers, and instantly in the eyes of society, they stop being ‘normal’ and become weak-willed, pitifully sad people who, for some reason, can’t consume an addictive toxin and stay in control of it.

 We stare out from bloodshot eyes, with a tongue feeling like a butcher’s chopping block, and gleefully report that last night we were ‘trashed, slaughtered, mashed, hammered, destroyed, wasted’ or a hundred other different terrible adjectives that now apparently mean something good happened.

 The marketing for alcohol would have you believe that simply drinking their specific brand of attractively packaged poison will turn you into the next Brad Pitt or Elle MacPherson.
-In reality, we know how good a drunk actually looks to us when we are sober.
+In reality, we know how good a drunk looks to us when we are sober.